Electronic States in One-Dimensional Helical Crystals: General Properties and Application to InSeI: Application to I n S e I

-Based on the tight-binding model built in section-\ref{sec:TB details}, we calculate the $G$ and $P$ for InSeI under 6\% tensile strain (in order to lower down the spin-splitting region of band-2/3).
-As shown in Fig.~\ref{fig:6}(a), both the spin-conserved and spin-flipping conductance are polarized, which generates a spin-polarized current.
-The polarization peak is achieved with $E_f-E_{CBM}$ around 0.1-0.125 eV, where $E_f$ is roughly located around the middle of the spin-splitting energy gap of band-2/3, as can be seen in Fig.~\ref{fig:4}(e)(f).
-All these spin-polarization vanishes if we turn off the hSOC, even though the intrinsic atomic SOC is still on and the spin-conserving spin-splitting energy gap between band-2/3 still exists.
-Therefore, it is the hSOC that activates the spin-splitting band in helical InSeI to create the spin-polarized response to a static electric field.

-Additionally, since hSOC is a purely imaginary off-diagonal term in the Hamiltonian, even though its sign changes when the chirality is reversed, as shown in Eq.~\ref{eq:zeta_z}, its effect on eigen-energies remains the same.
-Therefore, the spin-selectivity will be reversed for opposite chirality because changing chirality will reverse the $z$-direction spin from spin-up/down to spin-down/up.
-To be more specific, if left-handed helical InSeI has a higher spin-up conductivity, then the right-handed InSeI should have a higher spin-down conductivity, which can be used to distinguish chirality of helical InSeI or degisn spintronic devices with different spin-selectivity.
+Based on the TB model built in Appendix~\ref{sec:TB details}, we calculate the $G$ and $P$ for InSeI under 6\% tensile strain (in order to lower the energy of hSOC-activated band-2/3).
+As shown in Fig.~\ref{fig:6}(a), both the spin-conserved and spin-flipping conductance are polarized, which generates a spin-polarized current with non-zero $P$.
+The polarization peak is achieved with $E_f-E_{CBM}$ around 0.1-0.125~eV, where $E_f$ is near the band edge of the hSOC-activated band-2/3, as is exhibited in Fig.~S1.
+All these spin polarizations vanish if we turn off the hSOC, even though the intrinsic atomic SOC is still turned on and the spin-conserving energy gap between band-2/3 still exists.
+Therefore, it is the hSOC that activates the spin-splitting band in helical InSeI and creates the spin-polarized response to the external electrostatic field.
+Additionally, since the strength of hSOC is irrelevant to the chirality as shown in Eq.~\ref{eq:H_so_semi}, the spin-selectivity will be reversed for opposite chirality because changing chirality will reverse the $z$-direction spin from spin-up/down to spin-down/up.
+To be more specific, if the left-handed helical InSeI has a higher spin-up conductivity, then the right-handed InSeI should have a higher spin-down conductivity, which can be used to distinguish chirality of helical InSeI or degisn spintronic devices with different spin-selectivity.